First Bank (Romania)

-First Bank is a Romanian bank, owned and managed by U.S. investment firm J.C.
-Flowers & Co.
-The bank was established in 1995 as Pater Bank, after which it was acquired and renamed by Piraeus Bank in 2000.
+First Bank was a Romanian bank founded in 1995 as Pater Bank.
+It was acquired by Italian group Intesa Sanpaolo in May 2024 and merged with Intesa Sanpaolo's Romanian branch (Intesa Sanpaolo Bank Romania) on 31 October 2025.

+History

+Five years after it was founded, Pater Bank was sold in 2000 to Piraeus Bank, and its name was changed to reflect its new owner.
 Piraeus Bank sold its Romanian subsidiary to J.C.
 Flowers & Co. on 28 June 2018, who changed the bank's name to First Bank on 12 September 2018.